 Goal 1: Improve Traffic and Mobility in Prince Frederick

-Objective 1: Take a firm stance with MDOT SHA and developer applicants with respect to access management along MD 2/4 and MD 231.
+Objective 1: Take a firm stance with SHA and developer applicants with respect to access management along MD 2/4 and MD 231.

-8.1.1.1 Make clear in the zoning ordinance that no additional access points along MD 2/4 are to be permitted between Main Street and MF Bowen Road.
+8.1.1.1 Make clear in the Zoning Ordinance that no additional access points along MD 2/4 are to be permitted between Old Field Lane and Stoakley Road.
 [P&Z, PW, PC, BOCC]

-8.1.1.2 Work with MDOT SHA and property owners to proactively convert existing access points to right in and right-out only, with traffic directed to Prince Frederick Boulevard on the west side of MD 2/4.
+8.1.1.2 Work with SHA and property owners to proactively convert existing access points to right in and right-out only, with traffic directed to Prince Frederick Boulevard on the west side of MD 2/4.
 [P&Z, PW]

 8.1.1.3 As an eastern loop road continues to be developed, ensure that similar actions are taken to proactively close access points along Maryland 2/4.
 [P&Z, PW]